bclinkinbeard/angular-component-demo/README.md

 The controller is then free of any UI knowledge and can focus on the duties a controller should, like managing the `$scope`, etc.

-The component can then be used in another app by simply `require()`-ing it in and listing it as a module your app (or your higher level component) depend on, and then declaring its usage in the DOM like normal.
+The component can then be used by simply `require()`-ing it in and listing it as a module your app (or your higher level component) depends on, and then declaring its usage in the DOM like normal.

 `<demo-component list="people"></demo-component>`

 ## Try it yourself

 Clone the repo, `npm install`, then `node build.js`.

+## Umm, pkg.json?

+This file is included to show what your `package.json` would look like if this component were actually broken out into its own project/repository, which is the recommended approach/ultimate goal of this effort, that would then be installed into `node_modules` by other projects.
+Namely that you need to specify any transforms your component requires as dependencies, as well as listing them in the `browserify.transform` field.
+Since we are using this component as a local, rather than installed, dependency, we cannot name the file `package.json`.